-21.3 Clean and adequate restroom facilities, including showers, shall be provided at the discretion of the Public Employer, if such restrooms and shower facilities are recommended by the Safety and Health Advisory Committee.
-If within the discretion of the Public Employer, the employee, from a work incident is required to change clothing, he may be allowed leave with pay to do so.

-21.4 No employee shall be directed to operate unsafe equipment or to perform acts considered to be unsafe.

-21.5 The Public Employer agrees to provide first-aid kits to be accessible to employees.
-The Public Employer agrees to provide transportation for employees to and from medical facilities if an injury on the job requires such transporting.

-21.6 The Public Employer agrees to furnish at no cost to the employee, bottled water, gator aid, ice, water, cups, safety vests, water repellant boots, and work gloves where necessary.
+- 21.3 Clean and adequate restroom facilities, including showers, shall be provided at the discretion of the Public Employer, if such restrooms and shower facilities are recommended by the Safety and Health Advisory Committee.
+If within the discretion of the Public Employer, the employee, from a work incident is required to change clothing, he may be allowed leave with pay to do so. - 21.4 No employee shall be directed to operate unsafe equipment or to perform acts considered to be unsafe. - 21.5 The Public Employer agrees to provide first-aid kits to be accessible to employees.
+The Public Employer agrees to provide transportation for employees to and from medical facilities if an injury on the job requires such transporting. - 21.6 The Public Employer agrees to furnish at no cost to the employee, ice, water, cups, safety vests, water repellant boots, and work gloves where necessary.
+In limited circumstances bottled water will be provided when deemed necessary by the Department Head.
 No employee shall be directed to perform work in any rain or water without the proper wearing apparel, which will be furnished by Nassau County.
-21.7 The Public Employer agrees to provide ice at each work reporting location.

-21.8 The Employer agrees to make Hepatitis-B and tetanus shots available to employees.
+- 21.7 The Public Employer agrees to provide ice at each work reporting location. - 21.8 The Employer agrees to make Hepatitis-B and tetanus shots available to employees.